ibm-cloud-docs/hpc-spectrum-symphony/getting-started.md

 Create an SHH key in your {{site.data.keyword.cloud_notm}} account.
 This is your SSH key that you use to access the Symphony cluster.
 For more information, see [Managing SSH keys](/docs/vpc?topic=vpc-managing-ssh-keys).

-## Choose between IBM-managed or customer-managed encryption
+## Choose between provider-managed or customer-managed encryption
 {: #cust-encryption}
 {: step}

-By default, VPC volumes and file shares are encrypted with IBM-managed encryption.
+By default, VPC volumes and file shares are encrypted with provider-managed encryption.
 However, you can opt for customer-managed encryption per your security requirements.
 Customer-managed encryption uses your root key, which gives you complete control over your data.
 You can provision or import existing encrypted keys by using {{site.data.keyword.keymanagementservicefull_notm}}.

-If you decide to use customer-managed encryption, complete the following steps before you deploy your {{site.data.keyword.symphony_short}} architecture:
+If you decide to use customer-managed encryption, complete the following steps before you deploy your {{site.data.keyword.symphony_short}} cluster:

 1. [Provision an instance of Key Protect](/docs/key-protect?topic=key-protect-provision#provision-gui)
 2. [Create or import key](/docs/key-protect?topic=key-protect-getting-started-tutorial#get-started-keys)